genome/bfx-workshop/lectures/week_08/README.md

 ### Docker Setup

-Instructions for setting up docker can be found [in last week lecture](https://github.com/genome/bfx-workshop/tree/master/lectures/week_07)
+Instructions for setting up docker can be found [in last week's lecture](../week_07)

 ### User Setup